 Marketing through Storytelling

-“Bringing Back Matthew” – Potential magazine: After surviving a horrific car crash, a young boy defied expectations in his recovery from traumatic brain injury, thanks to Kennedy Krieger Institute.
+“Bringing Back Matthew” – After surviving a horrific car crash, a young boy defied expectations in his recovery from traumatic brain injury, thanks to Kennedy Krieger Institute.

-“Bringing it All Home for Patients with Tuberous Sclerosis” – Potential magazine: New interdisciplinary clinic brings world-class research, care, and support for families of patients with complex neurodevelopmental disorder.
+“Bringing it All Home for Patients with Tuberous Sclerosis” – New interdisciplinary clinic brings world-class research, care, and support for families of patients with complex neurodevelopmental disorder.

-“A Place to Call Home” – Potential magazine: Now celebrating 25 years, Kennedy Krieger Institute’s Therapeutic Foster Care program trains foster parents to care for children with special needs.
+“A Place to Call Home” – Now celebrating 25 years, Kennedy Krieger Institute’s Therapeutic Foster Care program trains foster parents to care for children with special needs.

 “A Ray of Light Amidst Darkness” – A small Baltimore nonprofit works to bring awareness and research into the causes and prevention of stillbirth, bringing hope to parents who have lost a child.